travier/fedora-sysexts-exp/docs/iwd/index.md

 # iwd

+Better WiFi daemon and config for NetworkManager to use it by default.

 ## First time setup

 Run those commands if you have not yet installed any sysext on your system: